OndrejKnebl/CayenneLPP/README.md

 # CayenneLPP

-This is a Cayenne Low Power Payload encoder with Extended Data Types written in Python.
+This is the Cayenne Low Power Payload encoder with Extended Data Types written in Python.

 The Cayenne Low Power Payload (LPP) provides a convenient and easy way to send data over LPWAN networks such as LoRaWAN.
 The Cayenne LPP is compliant with the payload size restriction, which can be lowered down to 11 bytes, and allows the device to send multiple sensor data at one time.
 Cayenne LPP has several specific functions for some types of data, such as humidity, temperature, pressure, GPS and more.